 We have included images of the basic ingredients, and the actual preparation is pretty easy.
-Fall is wild mushroom season, so now you can experience the joy of hunting for them yourself or simply use urban foraging and find them at your local farmer’s markets and quality grocery stores.
+During wild mushroom season you can experience the joy of hunting for them yourself or simply use urban foraging and find them at your local farmer’s markets and quality grocery stores.
 Enjoy!

 6 ears fresh yellow corn cobs, 4 to cut the kernels off and 2 more to roast over flame